• Home

 If you want to fly during the day...not fly as a career...the FAA made it easier.

-Less time is less money.
+Less time required is less money.
 I will not shortcut any training though...you will still learn the way we teach everyone.

 20 hours of flight time, including at least 15 hours of flight training from an authorized instructor in a single-engine airplane and at least 5 hours of solo flight training in the areas of operation listed in § 61.311, (not 40 hours like Private Pilot)